planetar/bibbiGram/README.md

 Later, when everything is up and running, all the family can join the botname_alarm - group and get notifications...

 ## Libraries:
 In order to join a Wlan which we may know nothing about the thing should go in Access Point modus at first start and offer a setup page for clients connecting to the initial AP.
-There a several libraries which offer this, WiFiManager by tzapu a well known among them.
+There are several libraries which offer this, WiFiManager by tzapu a well known among them.
 The next building block is the telegram communications and I chose the Universal-Arduino-Telegram-Bot for this.
-This library has an example UsingWiFiManager which pretty much formed the basis of this sketch.
+This library has an example UsingWiFiManager which was my starting point for this sketch.
 The forementioned library depend on the ArduinoJson library in version 5.x which may conflict with dependencies of other libraries (it did for me).
 The solution is to provide the libraries in the same folder and include them in quotes.
 To make this work I edited UniversalTelegramBot.h, line 26 to read #include "ArduinoJson.h" (instead of #include <ArduinoJson.h>)

 Average.h supplies an easy way to build and get long- and shorttime averages of the measurements and CharStream.h (together with Streaming lirary) allows much nicer formatting of complex output lines to Serial.